ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 When exposing services like nginx-ingress-controller, it's a common requirement that the client connection information could pass through proxy servers and load balancers, therefore visible to the backend services.
 Knowing the originating IP address of a client may be useful for setting a particular language for a website, keeping a denylist of IP addresses, or simply for logging and statistics purposes.
 You can follow the official Cloud Controller Manager documentation on how to [Use PROXY protocol to preserve client IP](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md#use-proxy-protocol-to-preserve-client-ip).

+> [!warning]
+>
+> Only ProxyProtocol version 1 is supported at the moment by the MKS's integration.
+>

 #### Migrate from Loadbalancer for Kubernetes to Public Cloud Load Balancer

 In order to migrate from an existing [Loadbalancer for Kubernetes](https://www.ovhcloud.com/en-gb/public-cloud/load-balancer-kubernetes/) to a [Public Cloud Load Balancer](https://www.ovhcloud.com/en-gb/public-cloud/load-balancer/) you will have to modify an existing Service and change its LoadBalancer class.